AI prompts and profiles

 - prompts can run hidden,

-- prompts can use saved model or tool settings that are different from the current chat settings,
+- prompts can also use saved tool settings that are different from the current chat settings,

 - prompt output is still untrusted and should be reviewed before you rely on it.